appcoreopc/helpOn/README.md

 An app that allows customer to send adhoc service request when their homes needs a bit of help like plumbings, electrical works and locks.
 Customer mobile number are never reveal and location details are hidden until an appointment has been made.

-#h1 Security access arrangement.
+Security access arrangement.

-Details of service technician (photos, id, name) can be validated by security personnel.
+Details of service technician (photos, id, name, vechical number) can be validated by security personnel.

 To start your Phoenix app: